THE FIRST-OF-ITS-KIND, CONTINUOUS ANTIMICROBIAL AIR TREATMENT

 More important, the ingredients in Grignard Pure have been subjected to rigorous testing and shown to be safe.

-Studies conducted by the U.S. Centers for Disease Control’s National Institute of Occupational Safety and Health (NIOSH) and assessment by the EPA indicates the ingredients are safe with no endpoints.
-There are no OSHA, NIOSH or ACGIH safety limits Exposure Criteria.
+Studies conducted by the U.S. Centers for Disease Control’s National Institute of Occupational Safety and Health (NIOSH) and assessment by the EPA indicate that the active ingredient in Grignard Pure is safe with no endpoints.

 Intrinsik (Intertek) conducted a Toxicity Review Assessment (TRA) in May, 2020 which confirmed the product is safe for use, when used as directed and exposed to a population for extended periods of time.